NeginAz/ECG_Heartbeat_Categorization/README.md

 - Validation Accuracy: \~92%
 - Test Accuracy: \~84%
 - Holdout Set Performance: Analyzed and discussed the impact of data shifts.

+## Key Takeaways

+Data augmentation significantly improved classification performance, especially for underrepresented classes.
+GANs were the most effective method for generating realistic ECG waveforms, but GMM-based augmentation was computationally cheaper.
+The model was sensitive to data shifts and noise, requiring additional robustness testing.

 ## Future Work